mumoshu/play2-memcached/README.md

   memcached.host="127.0.0.1:11211"
 ```

-Then, you can use the `play.api.Cache` object to put a key and a value in memcached:
+Then, you can use the `play.api.cache.Cache` object to put a key and a value in memcached:

 ```scala
  Cache.set("key", "theValue")